-The definition of warm colors are any vibrant color that gives you a feeling of warmth or excitement.
+The definition of warm colors is any vibrant color that gives you a feeling of warmth or excitement.
 These colors can include red, yellow, purple, and orange.
 So, in nature, think of the sun or fire.

-If you have a North facing room that tends to feel cool and look grey (not much sun), then you can paint the room a warm color to enliven the space and make it feel physically warmer.
+If you have a north-facing room that tends to feel cool and look grey (not much sun), then you can paint the room a warm color to enliven the space and make it feel physically warmer.

-South facing or bright and sunny rooms
+South-facing or bright and sunny rooms

-If you have a south facing room that is bright and warm, you can use a cool color to physically cool the room and make it feel more comfortable in the summer.
+If you have a south-facing room that is bright and warm, you can use a cool color to physically cool the room and make it feel more comfortable in the summer.

-Now that doesn’t mean that you can’t use red in a south facing room or blue in a North facing room.
+Now that doesn’t mean that you can’t use red in a south-facing room or blue in a north-facing room.
 You would just choose a warm or cool version of that color.
 For example, a berry red as opposed to a brick red.
 Or a navy blue as opposed to a robin’s egg blue.

 Another way to look at the temperature, or cool vs. warm colors, is to think of how you do your makeup and choose your clothing.